Xaekai/DetectingTrolls/README.md

 ### Network

 When a chunk is loaded, we use `scikit_learn`'s `StandardScaler` to transform the data to be better formatted for the network.
-The network trains on it for two epochs with a batch size of 2048 (this is also a rough guess, each chunk is roughly 64k tweets for training).
+The network trains on it for two epochs with a batch size of 2048 (this is also a rough guess, each chunk is roughly 64k tweets for training) on each chunk.

 Our input layer will then accept an array of size 12,000 (`word2vec` provides a size 300 matrix for every token, trimmed to 40 tokens) (a rough guesstimate of the highest token count) with each row containing a tweet.
 We then apply two dense linear layers with 2,000 neurons each.
 This was tuned via trial and error.
 Dropout, softmax and sigmoid tends to interfere here.
 Our output layer is a sigmoid layer that accepts one hot encodings of the input labels.